-The College has continued to invest heavily in portable IT devices in 2020-21 for students and staff to ensure digital learning continues to be rapidly embedded across all lessons and staff and students are thoroughly prepared for remote or hybrid teaching and learning models, as well as developing their pedagogy to embed blended learning.
+The economic consequences of the coronavirus continue to emerge and be managed.
+The Sixth Form had developed robust off site working systems and launched a Digital Strategy to help ensure a rapid response if needed to future outbreaks.
+The College has continued to invest heavily in portable IT devices in for students and staff to ensure digital learning continues to be rapidly embedded across all lessons and staff and students are thoroughly prepared for remote or hybrid teaching and learning models, as well as developing their pedagogy to embed blended learning.